501(c)(3) Donation Receipt Template

 (No Ratings Yet)

-A 501(c)(3) donation receipt is the written record of a gifted contribution to an eligible charitable organization.
-This receipt applies to both monetary and in-kind donations.
+woman-holding-501(c)-donation-receipt This receipt applies to both monetary and in-kind donations.
 Donors and charities need to keep these receipts for bookkeeping and tax filing purposes.
+At the very least, a 501(c)(3) donation receipt must include the following information:

 • Amount ($) or physical description of the donation;